Look, I get it.

 Many traders know they need to buy low, sell high.

-But that’s not the only way to trade because you can also buy high and sell higher.
+But that’s not the only way to trade because you can also buy high sell higher and have a buy high sell higher strategy.

 The best stock traders also buy high and sell higher.